Councilwoman Christi Fraga

 Christi’s initiatives since 2012 have also included lowering property taxes for low income seniors, promoting fiscal responsibility, and holding events to encourage pet adoptions.
 She has continuously supported the expansion of the City’s parks, which in 2016 will include the Legacy and Glades parks, and the Aquatic Facility complex at Doral Central Park which is currently in the design process.
 Christi also supports the enhancement of the City’s Police facilities which will increase safety for Doral’s businesses as well as for its residents.
 She advocates road improvement projects meant to alleviate traffic flows, minimize flooding, and stabilize Doral’s canal banks.
 She also favors public transportation enhancements that promote the use of trolleys, bikes, and walkability.
 Christi also supports information technology initiatives that will allow for increased digital citizen engagement and propel the City of Doral into becoming a fully functioning Smart City.

 Councilwoman Christi Fraga is not only a caring, attentive, and hard-working individual, but she is also a determined, inspired, and optimistic leader, who is passionate about making a difference and improving the quality of everyday life for the residents of Doral through her involvement in entrepreneurship, community causes, and public service.
 The City of Doral will remain the place that Christi calls home, as it is dear to her heart.
-She will also remain vehement about continuing her efforts to make Doral’s community a better place to live, learn, work, and play as she continues to represent and serve the residents of Doral on its City Council.
+She will also remain vehement about continuing her efforts to make Doral’s community a better place to live, work, invest, learn and play as she continues to represent and serve the residents of Doral on its City Council.